suttarkar/bikesharing/README.md

 # Summary

-Some other visualizations that can be made would be a comparison of trip duration and age.
+Some other visualizations that can be made would be to find the most common routes and how many people use them as well as .